Aaron Rourke

 Aaron Rourke (born December 1, 1995) is an American professional wrestler.
 As of November 2024, he is signed to WWE where he performs on the Evolve brand as part of the WWE ID program.
+He is a former one-time WWE Evolve Champion.

 Professional wrestling career

 Rourke was trained by professional wrestlers Brian Myers and Pat Buck.

 WWE (2024–present)

 On November 18, 2024, Rourke was announced to be a part of the WWE ID program.
 Rourke was reportedly offered the contract after numerous supposed standout matches impressed scouts.

-Rourke participated in the inaugural WWE ID Championship tournament, however he was eliminated in the first round by It's GAL and Brad Baylor on April 16 and June 2, respectively.
+He was the first openly LGBTQ person signed to the WWE ID program.
+Rourke participated in the inaugural WWE ID Championship tournament, however he was eliminated in the first round by It's Gal and Brad Baylor on April 16 and June 2, respectively.
 At GCW Presents WWE ID Showcase on August 1, Rourke was defeated by Timothy Thatcher.

+On the March 18, 2026, episode of Evolve (taped February 20), Rourke defeated Jackson Drake to win the WWE Evolve Men's Championship.
+This made him the first openly gay WWE singles champion.
+He would hold the title for over a hundred days before losing it to Harlem Lewis on the July 15 episode of Evolve.

+Professional wrestling persona

+Rourke is known as “Evil Gay” and “The Dime Piece”.